- Why You'll Never Regret Learning How to Play Guitar.

 You just have to choose the appropriate guitar.
 This advice will help both absolute beginners and even more advanced players.

-All the same, to be certain that the sounds you’re making aren’t tempting your family and neighbors to cry, we recommend learning the basics of this instrument by taking guitar lessons and watching guitar videos.
-And don’t forget to tune your guitar!
+All the same, to be certain that the sounds you’re making aren’t tempting your family and neighbours to cry, we recommend learning the basics of this instrument by taking guitar lessons and watching guitar videos.
+Looking for your children?
+You can also find online guitar lessons for kids.
+Don’t, obviously, forget to tune your guitar.
+But you'll have to learn a bit of everything - from power chords to the major scale, from fingerpicking to advanced guitar tricks - to ensure you are getting everything you can out of your new guitar.

 Whether they are online courses, guitar lessons with a private instructor, or classes in a music school, the training should correspond to your individual needs.

 Once you’ve acquired the guitar basics, from learning to read music and develop a fingerstyle and strumming patterns, you’ll happily discover that you can play several pieces of music.
-From easy songs and barre chords, you’ll soon make your way to more advanced guitar solos!
+From easy songs, basic chords, and barre chords, you’ll soon make your way to more advanced guitar solos!

-But, beyond that, whether it’s from the pleasure of playing or copying tunes, playing the guitar has numerous other affects, notably on our wellbeing and heath.
+But, beyond that, whether it’s from the pleasure of playing or copying tunes, playing the guitar has numerous other affects, notably on our wellbeing and health.

 Let’s be clear, it’s not just the guitar – all musical practice brings real pleasure.